 Can My DUII Charges Affect My Car Insurance?

 Unfortunately, yes.
-Depending on the circumstances of your case (for instance, whether your crime involved property damage, injuries, or is being treated as a felony), you may face more significant premium increases.
+Depending on the circumstances of your case (for instance, whether your crime involved property damage, injuries, or is being treated like a felony), you may face more significant premium increases.
 But being convicted of a DUII will almost certainly increase the amount you’ll be required to pay for car insurance.
-Because you’ll essentially be seen by your insurer as a higher risk driver, even being arrested for driving under the influence of intoxicants can have a profound effect on what you’ll be forced to pay.
+Because you’ll essentially be seen by your insurer as a higher risk driver, even being arrested for driving under the influence of intoxicants can have a profound effect on how much your insurance goes up after a DUII.
 In many cases, you’ll also have to file a specific insurance document made for problem drivers.
-While the premium increases may vary widely, some drivers who have been convicted of a DUII experience insurance premium hikes of three to five times higher than what they paid before their arrest.
+While the insurance rates after a DUII may vary widely, some drivers who have been convicted of a DUII experience insurance premium hikes of three to five times higher than what they paid before their arrest.

 If this is your first time ever being arrested and convicted of an alcohol-related crime, you may be entitled to take part in the DUII diversion process.
 The successful completion of this DUII diversion program can allow the charges against you to be dropped, which means you will not have a DUII conviction on your record.
 (If you fail to complete the program, however, you will be sentenced as if you had entered a guilty plea.)
 But whether completing the DUII diversion program will eliminate insurance hikes isn’t quite so clear.
 In some cases, your DUII arrest may have only a slight effect on your insurance premiums — or in rare situations, no noticeable effect at all.
 Others may still experience significant insurance increases due to their arrest and the circumstances of the crime, even if they are not actually convicted.
 It’s best to discuss the situation with your lawyer prior to making a final decision on which route to take in a court of law, particularly if insurance payments may be a big consideration for you.